Oxford to London coach route: Privatisation and competition

 The UK express coach sector was deregulated by the Transport Act 1980 and the UK bus market by the Transport Act 1985.

-In 1983, Oxford South Midland was split into two in preparation for deregulation.
-The London services went to the Oxford Bus Company, which was sold in a management buyout in January 1987.
+In 1983, COMS was split into two in preparation for deregulation.
+Whilst most of the services outside Oxford itself were transferred to a new company, South Midland Limited, the London services remained with COMS, which was sold in a management buyout in January 1987.

 Competition appeared in 1987 when Thames Transit, commenced operating in Oxford and started its own express service to London, branded the Oxford Tube.
 The Oxford Bus Company branded its service Oxford Citylink.
-Since then competition on the non-stop routes has been fierce.
-Both companies have been taken over: Oxford Bus Company by Go-Ahead Group in 1994 and Thames Transit by Stagecoach in 1997.
-Both companies have continued to innovate, with better coaches, more frequent services, Wifi on board, and all-night services.
+Competition on the non-stop routes became fierce.
+Both companies were taken over: Oxford Bus Company by Go-Ahead Group in 1994 and Thames Transit by Stagecoach in 1997.
+Both companies continued to innovate, with better coaches, more frequent services, Wifi on board, and all-night services.
 The Oxford Tube brand has endured, whereas the Oxford Bus Company's London route was rebranded the Oxford Express in 2000, espress in 2004, and X90 Oxford-London in 2012.
 The Heathrow service was rebranded the Airline in 2001.

 In 2003, Stagecoach introduced Megabus to the route, using different termini in both Oxford and London.
 However, in November 2004 the Megabus service was replaced by dedicated seats on the Oxford Tube.

-The stopping services to London declined.
-The High Wycombe service (290), which had become a joint operation with Green Line, passed entirely by the 1990s to Green Line, who operated the route only between High Wycombe and London and ceased it altogether by 2003.
-The Henley service (390) originally went all the way from Witney to central London via Henley and Heathrow.
-It was eventually curtailed at Heathrow Airport, but even then Thames Transit could not make it pay and in 1996 replaced coaches with minibuses and renumbered it X39.
-Stagecoach in Oxfordshire later cut the route at Henley, and in 1999 it was taken over by Thames Travel.
 In 2021, operation of the Oxford Tube was transferred to Stagecoach West as part of its merger with Stagecoach in Oxfordshire.

 Incidents

-On 30 August 2010, a drunk 21-year-old grabbed hold of the steering wheel of an Oxford Tube coach and caused it to overturn on an embankment on the M40.
+On 30 August 2010, a drunken 21-year-old grabbed hold of the steering wheel of an Oxford Tube coach and caused it to overturn on an embankment on the M40.
 The offender was sentenced to 12 months in prison.

 On 11 December 2010 at 23:00, an Oxford Tube coach overturned on leaving the M40.
 Seventeen passengers and the driver were taken to the John Radcliffe Hospital with five people needing surgery for broken bones.
 The driver was convicted of driving without due care and attention having been charged but acquitted of dangerous driving; he was fined £750 and banned from driving for 12 months.